 As in any situation, respect is earned through competence, fairness and respect given.
 Employees of any age respond to having their opinions valued and feeling like they are appreciated.

-Remember, you don’t want assumptions made about you, the young manager.
+Remember, you don’t want assumptions made about you, the young manager because of the way you handle employee communication.
 Proceed accordingly with your employees of all ages.